 The idea of partnership comes from a nautical term that refers to the timbers used to support the mast of a sail boat where it enters the deck.
 The partner must be secure for the boat to function properly.
 When winds pick up it is the partner that stabilizes the mast and makes sure the deck holds firm.
 In the Saint Paul Area Synod, mission partners exist for a very similar reason — to make sure that each is made stronger by the existence of the other; true partnership blesses both ministries.

-Where does your story intersect with the synod's call to renew ourselves for deeper faith, wider engagement, and bolder trust in God's work today?
 To learn more about how your ministry can engage in fulfilling partnership, contact the Rev. Justin Grimm at firstname.lastname@example.org.